Correlation Improves Group Testing: Modeling Concentration-Dependent Test Errors: Theoretical Results

-\paragraph{Test outcomes:} We first model the result of a single individual PCR test.
-Given an input sample with viral load $v$, we assume a PCR test returns a positive result with probability $p(v):\mathbb{R}_{\geq 0}\to [0,1]$ and a negative result with probability $1-p(v)$.
-We refer to $p(v)$ as the \textit{sensitivity function}.
-Here we assume $p(0)=0$, i.e., no false positives; later in Section~\ref{subsec:specificity}, we argue that a small individual test FPR, e.g., 0.01\% \citep{ontario2020}, implies an FPR of \CP low enough for its deployment in repeated large-scale screening.
-We further assume that $p(v)>0$ for $v>0$, $p$ is monotone increasing in $v$, and that the result of a PCR test, whether individual or pooled, is conditionally independent from any other PCR test given its sample viral load.
+\paragraph{Test outcomes.} We model test outcomes as dependent on the sample viral loads.
+We first model the result of an individual test.
+Given an input sample with viral load $v$, we assume a test returns a positive result with probability $p(v):\mathbb{R}_{\geq 0}\to [0,1]$ and a negative result with probability $1-p(v)$.
+We refer to $p(v)$ as the \textit{test sensitivity function}.
+Here we assume $p(0)=0$, i.e., no false positives; later in Appendix~\ref{subsec:specificity}, we argue that a low individual test \textit{false positive rate} (FPR), e.g., 0.01\% \citep{ontario2020}, implies an FPR of \CP that is sufficiently low (i.e., a \textit{specificity} high enough, as specificity is 1 minus the FPR) for its deployment in repeated screening.
+We further assume that $p(v)>0$ for $v>0$, $p$ is monotone increasing in $v$, and that the result of a test, whether individual or pooled, when given its viral load, is conditionally independent from any other test.

+We denote the viral load in the pooled sample as $h(\BFv)$, where $\BFv = (v_1, \ldots, v_n)$ represents the viral loads of individual samples in the pool.
+We assume that the function $h(\cdot)$ is monotone increasing, meaning that for any two non-negative vectors $\BFu$ and $\BFv$ such that $\BFu \leq \BFv$ (i.e., $u_i \leq v_i$ for $i=1,\ldots, n$), $h(\BFu) \leq h(\BFv)$.
+This notation for $h(\cdot)$ is general.
+It allows us to model the dilution effect (see Section~\ref{subsec:group_testing_lit}) and accommodates alternative ways in which the viral load in the pooled sample depends on the individual viral loads.
+When we model the dilution effect with a dilution factor equal to the pool size, as is both assumed by classical analyses \citep{zenios1998pooled} and used in empirical studies \citep{laverack2023cornell}, $h(\BFv)$ takes the average of the individual viral loads, i.e., $h(\BFv) = \frac{1}{n}\sum_{i=1}^{n}v_i = \bar{v}_n$.